 “Almost 4 billion people, or half the world’s population, lack access to basic healthcare.”
-Statistics are powerful, but such staggering numbers can make it easy to forget they are made up of individual lives.
+Statistics are powerful, but such staggering numbers can make it easy to forget they represent individual lives.
 The statistics don’t tell the story of social, financial and geographic barriers to healthcare that are a daily reality for vulnerable populations living in under-resourced low and middle income countries (LMICs).

 However, at the outset of our journey towards healthier statistics and happier stories, we asked our CEO, Daniel Nathrath, and GHI Managing Director, Hila Azadzoy, to share why they introduced this initiative and how Ada can help tackle the global healthcare challenge.

-Decades ago, when Daniel was a 10-year-old boy visiting his mother’s rural South Korean hometown for the first time, an impression of deficient basic health infrastructure was made that is still fresh today.
+Decades ago, when 10-year-old Daniel visited his mother’s rural South Korean hometown for the first time, deficient basic health infrastructure made quite a strong impression that is still fresh in his mind today.

 “I saw what looked like a lack of sanitation to me.
 For instance, in many houses, toilets were holes in the ground.
-In a rural area like this, it seemed unthinkable to have anything near the access to healthcare that we had in Germany at the time.”
+In a rural area like this, it seemed unthinkable to have anything even close to the healthcare access that we had in Germany at the time.”

-On a second trip only six years later, he witnessed a dramatic transformation.
+On a second trip just six years later, he witnessed a dramatic transformation.
 The area was as well-equipped as his Berlin home is today.

 “I realized significant change for the better is possible.
 This type of change can happen in healthcare today, on a global scale, and it can be very rapid thanks to the power of technology like Ada’s AI.”